Qt 6.3 released

 Binding evaluation performance increases substantially, in the examples above bindings can be evaluated between 20 and 35% faster than without the compiler.

 For those of you who are interested in all the details, we have published a series of blog posts about the technology.
 Have a look here for the generic introduction, here for an in-depth view, and finally here for more detailed benchmark results.
+Note that some parts of the Qt Quick Compiler solution are available only with certain types of commercial licenses.

 Qt Quick and Qt Quick Controls